-In IOS 11, Apple has introduced a new image format called HEIF for photos.
-HEIF stands for High Efficiency Image Format.
+In IOS 11, Apple has introduced a new image format called “HEIF” for photos.
+HEIF stands for “High Efficiency Image Format”.
 As the name suggests, it’s a more streamlined way to store images.
-Using advanced compression methods, it allows digital photos to be created in smaller file sizes all while retaining higher image quality than it’s JPEG alternative.
-While this format has the potential to be great, currently very few 3rd party apps support the new file format, including Plex.
+Using advanced compression methods, it allows digital photos to be created in smaller file sizes all while retaining higher image quality than its JPEG alternative.
+While this format has the potential to be great, currently very few third-party apps support the new file format, including Plex.

-With iOS 11 and the current Plex for iOS app, when using Camera Upload, these files are by default uploaded to your Plex Media Server using the HEIF format, making them unviewable to the current Plex for iOS release.
-In order to enable viewing, the easiest method today is to modify your iOS settings to force the default photo format to JPEG, which is the Most Compatible option.
-Here’s how to do that in iOS 11:
+With iOS 11 and the current Plex for iOS app, when using Camera Upload, these files are, by default, uploaded to your Plex Media Server using the HEIF format, making them unviewable to the current Plex for iOS release.
+In order to enable viewing, the easiest method today is to modify your iOS settings to force the default photo format to JPEG, which is labeled as the

-- Launch the Settings app
+- Launch the iOS system Settings app

-- Select Cameras -> Formats
+- Select Cameras > Formats

-- Change the option to Most Compatible
+- Change the option to

-Rest assured we are working on enabling support for HEIF in Plex as soon as possible.
+Rest assured, we are working on enabling support for HEIF in Plex as soon as possible.